 In the third quarter of fiscal year 2019, the Company recalled five SKUs of Eat Smart single-serve Salad Shake-Ups!TM.
 In the fourth quarter of fiscal year 2019, the Company submitted a product recall claim.
-In the first quarter of fiscal year 2020, the Company recognized \$2.4 million of business interruption insurance recoveries.
+During the three and nine months ended February 23, 2020, the Company recognized \$0.0 million and \$3.0 million, respectively, of business interruption insurance recoveries.
 Amounts received on insurance recoveries related to business interruption are recorded as a reduction to "Cost of sales" and are classified as operating cash flows.